uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 console.log(result2); // [1,2,3]
 ```

-Note that `JSON.stringify` has some unintuitive behaviours.
+Note that `JSON.stringify` has some unintuitive behaviors.
 For example, running `JSON.stringify` on a map or a set will always return `{}`:

 ```js